 Baston, a Bulls second-round pick in the same 1998 draft that netted them first-round pick Benjamin, was making just his second career start in just his 28th career NBA game.

-the Bulls took advantage with a sometimes scintillating, mostly sloppy 106-91 victory.
+That speaks to how short-handed Indiana was, and the Bulls took advantage with a sometimes scintillating, mostly sloppy 106-91 victory.

 "If the last couple of years, on a 1 to 5 [scale], our defense was a four, it's a two now," coach Scott Skiles said.
 "Until we make a commitment on that end, we're going to be jumbled up with the rest of the teams.

 "We didn't challenge shots with authority.
 They drove by us at will.
 We had trouble helping.
 They went along the baseline at will."

 Indiana shot 51.4 percent and played without leading scorer Jermaine O'Neal, who would've succumbed to either the food poisoning or flu that swept through the Pacers if he hadn't already had a left hamstring injury.

 Starter and second-leading scorer Al Harrington stayed at the hotel with nausea.
 Sometimes starter Marquis Daniels did the same.
 For good measure, third-leading scorer Stephen Jackson served a one-game suspension for conduct detrimental to the team.

 Jamaal Tinsley, who missed Indiana's morning shootaround with nausea and took a taxicab to the game, tallied 21 points and six assists in a gutsy effort.